Everything You Need to Know About Tridion Docs 14: Roadmap and Capabilities

 A Knowledge Portal is a single location of information pulled from different sources, with structured content and taxonomy at the core.
 The unified delivery from different sources would be one of the primary focus for the future.

 The Tridion DX product suite is already out.
 It brings enterprise management, scalability, and security together and serves unified content from Sites and Docs.
 It doesn’t support hard links across the content sources and serves related content based on taxonomies.

-Below are the few Architectural Improvements in SDL Tridion Docs:
+Below are the few Architectural Improvements in Tridion Docs: